sigilante/curriculum/README.md

 ![](./img/curr.png)

 I am currently working on making this more legible, and ultimately will use this to rework Hoon School, Hoon 101, and organize access to recommended study materials and documentation.

+---

+WHEN CHANGING NODES, you need to update the `map.csv`, the node, and any prerequisite or postrequisite changes.